Putting Together Your Down Payment

 - Carry-Back loans

-In a "carry back" situation, the seller agrees to lend you a piece of his own equity to help you get your down payment money.
-You would borrow the largest portion of the purchase price from a traditional mortgage lending institution and borrow the remainder from the seller.
-Typically, this type of second mortgage will have a higher rate of interest.
+In the case of the seller "carrying back a second mortgage," the seller loans you part of his or her home equity.
+You would borrow the largest portion of the purchase price from a traditional mortgage lending institution and borrow the remaining amount from the seller.
+Typically you will pay a slightly higher rate with the loan from the seller.

 No matter your method of getting together your down payment funds, the satisfaction of reaching the goal of owning your own home will be just as sweet!